victoryuchenna/AWS-EC2-Chaos-Engineering/06_rds_failure.md

 * The operating system of the DB instance is undergoing software patching
  * A manual failover of the DB instance was initiated using Reboot with failover

+---

+In the next lab you will [disrupt the network between components of the system...](07_network_failure.md)